Anshul-ydv/Legal-ai/README.md

 # 🧠 Legal AI Assistant & Summarizer 🏛️

-This repository contains two key AI tools for legal assistance:
+This repository contains two powerful AI-based tools designed for legal assistance and judgment summarization:

-1. **Legal Chatbot** – An intelligent assistant for answering legal queries based on Indian law.
+1. **Legal Chatbot** – A retrieval-based assistant that answers legal questions using Indian law sources.
-2. **Legal Summarizer** – A summarization tool for compressing lengthy legal judgments using a fine-tuned BART model.
+2. **Legal Summarizer** – A fine-tuned BART model that compresses lengthy legal judgments into concise summaries.

 ---